ym001/distancia/docs/EnhancedRogersTanimoto.rst

 Formula
 -------

-The Enhanced Rogers-Tanimoto distance between two binary vectors :math:`x` and :math:`y` is defined as:
+The Enhanced Rogers Tanimoto distance between two binary vectors :math:`x` and :math:`y` is defined as:

 .. math::